 “God is our refuge and strength, a very present help in trouble.”

 When we need an encouraging word, we can find it in God's presence.
 There were times in my life when my troubles were insurmountable, that I just wanted to be alone.
 I didn't want to hear anything from anyone, neither was I interested in talking to anyone.
 Even though that wasn't ideal, it's a reality, and it happens more often than not.
 The same is true for some of us, at times you just want to be alone, in a quiet place to cry and pour out your grief and sorrows.
 And rightly so, because God understands, tears are languages God knows.

 This text says that God is our refuge, He's our hiding place.
 When life's storms cause us to cry - God is our refuge, He's our source of encouragement.
 We find strength and encouragement in Him.
 We can pour out our grieve and complaints before our heavenly father, He will listen, and He will extend His helpful hands, and rescue us.

 There is no condition, whether great or small that God cannot fix, and there is no heart so broken that God cannot restore.
 Our lives are in God's hand, and He will help us when we are down and without hope.
 He will shelter, and encourage us when we are fearful and want to give up.

-1 Chronicles 29:12 “Both riches and honor come from You, and You reign over all.
-In Your hand is power and might; in Your hand it is to make great and to give strength to all.”
+“Both riches and honor come from You, and You reign overall.
+In Your hand is power and might; in Your hand, it is to make great and to give strength to all.”